openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_edit_course/pub_create_course.rst

    information that you have entered and the additional course information that is required for edX to create an About page.
 You can edit course information at any time before you send the course to edX marketing for review.
-For more information, see :ref:`Pub Edit a Course`.
+For more information, see :ref:`Pub Edit a Course in Publisher`.

    If you selected **I want to add a run to this course at this time**, the page for a course run of this course opens when you select **Create New